doctrine/doctrine-website/source/blog/2021-12-01-mongodb-odm-2.3.md

 ## JSON Schema Validation

-MongoDB ≥ 3.6 offers the capability to validate documents during insertions and updates through a JSON schema associated to the collection.
+MongoDB ≥ 3.6 offers the capability to validate documents during insertions and updates through a JSON schema associated with the collection.
 [See MongoDB documentation](https://docs.mongodb.com/manual/core/schema-validation/).

 Doctrine MongoDB ODM now provides a way to take advantage of this functionality